PayToUse/osudroid-rx/README.md

 App releases below v1.3 are based on osu!droid 1.6.8, v1.4 is currently being developed and is being based with 1.7, please wait and use your patience as we develop this, thank you!

-As of August 21, 2023, the devs of this custom build will go on hiatus as the build seemed to fail alot, but we may not know when will the next version release.
+As of August 22, 2023, the devs of this custom build had changed their minds, so likely the release will not be delayed.

 ## Release Table
 | Version    | Base Version |